How Long Can Someone Stay Without Paying Council Tax? 2022

 How much you pay is determined by the size of your property and its location to nearby services and amenities.
 Every property is placed in a council tax band that decides how much needs to be paid – but these bands can be outdated and contested.

-Some people are exempt and others can get a council tax payment reduction.
+Some people are exempt (such as students) and others can get a council tax payment reduction.

 Can you get away with not paying council tax?